kwrl/qwde/README.md

 # Executables
 `./gradlew :web:run`
 or
 `./gradlew build` to produce a runnable webserver at `./web/build/libs/shadow-<VERSION>-all.jar`.
 You can run this with `java -jar`.
-Our [configuration directory](./main/configuration) contains the setup we use at Hetzner-server.
+Our [configuration directory](./web/configuration) contains the setup we use at Hetzner-server.

 By default a sqlite database copy of pystock-data is written to
 * Unix: `$XDG_CACHE_HOME` (default ~/.cache/qwde)
-* Windows: %APPDATA%/qwde/cache
+* Windows: `%APPDATA%/qwde/cache`

 Upon running the application, it is checked whether or not the database exists and has data.
 If not, it is generated.
 To re-generate the data, you can point `$XDG_CACHE_HOME` elsewhere, or delete the database.db file.

-# Project Overview
-The general idea is to analyze stock data.
-One day in some future we hope to make this into a trading robot.
-For now, to get code done, its mostly important to have fun and build something interesting.

-The project reads closing-prices and info from the project [pystock-data](https://github.com/eliangcs/pystock-data), which is inserted into a database (sqlite).
-From there, we do simple analysis and present it using a websocket implementation combined with the all-powerful [plotly](https://plot.ly/) and [tablesaw](https://jtablesaw.github.io/tablesaw/).

 # Contributing
 Pull- and feature-requests welcome! :smile: